-When most people think of a Spanish Holiday, they may conjure images of all-inclusive resorts by the beach, family-friendly holidays, or Barcelona’s world famous architecture.
+When most people think of a Spanish Holiday, they may conjure images of all-inclusive resorts by the beach.
+Or family-friendly holidays and Barcelona’s world famous architecture.
 While these are all great options, Spain can offer so much more to the intrepid traveller.

 Unusual Spanish Holiday Destinations

-If you’re in search of an unforgettable holiday, consider booking a cruise with the likes of Planet cruise to see everything Spain has to offer.
-But, to truly submerse yourself in Spain’s culture and unique experiences, make sure to stop off at one of the country’s more unusual destinations.
+If you’re in search of an unforgettable holiday, why not submerse yourself in Spain’s culture and unique experiences, make sure to stop off at one of the country’s more unusual destinations.

-A Spanish holiday in Northern Spain in Pontevedra is certainly a less usual option and there is plenty to be discovered in this lush region of Spain.
+A Spanish holiday in Northern Spain in Pontevedra is certainly a less usual option and there is plenty to be discovered in this lush Spanish region.

-You may like this post about Spanish Music Festivals too.
+You may like this post on The Burial of the Sardine festival or these Spanish Music Festivals

 Desierto de Tabernas

 Spain offers another truly unique experience in the form of Tabernas Desert, Europe’s only desert.
-When you visit this arid environment, you may feel like you’ve been dropped into the Nevada Desert and you would be partly right.
-This desert has been used in Hollywood Westerns, like The Good, the Bad and the Ugly, as well as cinematic blockbusters such as Indiana Jones and the Last Crusade.
+When you visit this arid environment, you may feel like you’ve been dropped into the Nevada Desert.
+You are almost right as this landscape has been used in Hollywood Westerns, like The Good, the Bad and the Ugly, as well as cinematic blockbusters such as Indiana Jones and the Last Crusade.

 Situated in Almeria, you can visit the film sets at Fort Bravo that were used on screen.